-The Gamble House is a historic house museum, preserved to showcase the architectural design of the American Craftsman.
-It is one of many craftsman homes that was designed by brothers Charles and Henry Greene in Pasadena.
+The Gamble House is a historic house museum preserved to showcase the architectural design of the American Craftsman.
+It is one of many craftsman homes designed by brothers Charles and Henry Greene in Pasadena.

-If you’re a architectural lover, this one-hour tour of this historic home may interest.
-I
+If you’re an architectural lover, this one-hour tour of this historic home may interest you.

 The Colorado Street Bridge is one of my favorite architectural landmarks in Pasadena.
-Every time I drive back into Pasadena, I can’t help admire it from the 210 freeway.
+Every time I drive back to Pasadena, I can’t help but admire it from the 210 freeway.

-Sadly, it doesn’t have the greatest history, which I will not get into here.
-However, it is definitely worth a look or a drive over this beautiful bridge.
+Sadly, it doesn’t have the greatest history throughout the years, which I will not get into here.
+However, it is worth a look or a drive over this beautiful bridge.

 After being closed for some time due to the pandemic, the Pasadena Ice Skating Center is now open.

-You must register online in order to purchase admission and skate rentals.
+- You must register online to purchase admission and skate rentals.

-This old-school soda shop is located in South Pasadena and it one of my favorite spots to take first-time visitors to.
-The moment you enter and see their old fashion ice cream bar, you’ll be hit with nostalgia.
+This old-school soda shop is located in South Pasadena and it is one of my favorite spots to take first-time visitors.
+You’ll be nostalgic when you enter and see their old fashion soda fountain counter.

-During the holidays, this is a great spot to come to as the spirit of Christmas is alive.
-Many Christmas trees and decorations adorn the shop.
-Stop by, enjoy and purchase a few unique ornaments.
+This is a great place to visit during the holidays.
+The spirit of Christmas is alive.
+Many Christmas trees and decorations adorn the shop with nostalgic and unique ornaments.

 And yes, this is still a working pharmacy.

-Not until recently did I know that Pasadena has its own ballet company.
-I came across their Instagram feed and absolutely adored their Wizard of Oz promotional spots around Old Town.
+Not until recently did we know that Pasadena has its own ballet company, the Pasadena Civic Ballet.
+I saw their Instagram feed and adored their Wizard of Oz promotional spots around Old Town.
 Since then, I’ve been a fan.

 If you’re a fan of ballet performances, check to see what upcoming events they have.
 It can be a great date or family night out.
 This talented group shouldn’t be missed.